.02 Definitions.

 (ii) Arranging for the appointment and involvement of appropriate health care decision makers, when necessary; and

-(iii) Facilitating contact between the resident, the resident's representative, health care or social service professional, and needed services.
+(iii) Facilitating contact between the resident, the resident representative, the health care or social service professional, and needed services.

-(b) "Facilitating access" does not mean guaranteeing payment for services that:
+(b) “Facilitating access” does not mean guaranteeing payment for services that are not:

-(ii) Cannot be paid for by the resident or the resident's agent.
+(ii) Paid for by the resident or the resident agent.

-(28) "Family council" means a group of individuals who work together to protect the rights of and improve the quality of life of residents of an assisted living program.
+(32) “Family council” means a group of individuals who work together to protect the rights of and improve the quality of life for residents of an assisted living program.

-(29) "Financial exploitation" means the misappropriation of a resident's assets or income, including spending the resident's assets or income:
+(33) “Financial exploitation” means the misappropriation of a resident’s assets or income, including:

-(a) Against the will of or without the consent of the resident or the resident's agent; or
+(a) Spending the resident’s assets or income against the will of or without the consent of the resident or the resident agent;

-(b) For the use and benefit of a person other than the resident, if the resident or agent has not consented to the expenditure.
+(b) Spending the resident’s assets or income for the use and benefit of a person other than the resident, if the resident or resident agent has not consented to the expenditure; or

-(31) "Health care practitioner" means an individual who provides health care services and is licensed under Health Occupations Article, Annotated Code of Maryland.
+(35) “Health care practitioner” means a physician, a certified nurse practitioner, or a physician assistant who provides health care services and is licensed under Health Occupations Article, Annotated Code of Maryland.

-(34) "Household member" means an individual living in an assisted living facility who is not a resident or staff member.
+(38) “Household member” means an individual living in an assisted living program who is not a resident or staff member.

 (a) The death of a resident from other than natural causes;